dimitri-nicolo/calico/v2.4/getting-started/kubernetes/installation/app-layer-policy.md

 we have made to the standard sidecar injector `ConfigMap`, see [Customizing application layer policy getting-started/kubernetes/installation/manifests](config-options#customizing-application-layer-policy-manifests).

-## Adding {{site.prodname}} authorization services to the mesh
+## Adding {{site.tseeprodname}} authorization services to the mesh

-Apply the following manifest to configure Istio to query {{site.prodname}} for application layer policy authorization decisions
+Apply the following manifest to configure Istio to query {{site.tseeprodname}} for application layer policy authorization decisions

 ```bash
 kubectl apply -f \